imp1sh/ansible_pplznet/README.md

-# ansible_pplznet
+# Ansible Collection - imp1sh.ansible_pplznet

-Ansible Collection to manage pplznet environments, meaning talking to netbox mainly.
+Documentation for the collection.